nomis51/horus/README.md

 Upon the first execution, `winpass` will add itself to the `PATH` variable to make it globally available in the terminal.
 (You might need to restart your terminal)

 ## Get started
-- Make sure you've created or imported your GPG keys
+- Make sure you've created or imported your GPG keypair
 - Make sure you have a **private** remote git repository created (e.g. GitHub, GitLab, etc.)
 - Make sure you have authenticated to that remote git repository (SSH, GPG, [GitHub CLI](https://cli.github.com/manual/installation), etc.)
 - Run `winpass init` and follow the instructions